imjoehaines/session/README.md

 assert($session->get('a_string_key') === 'any_value');

-// Throw OutOfBoundsException with message 'The key "not in the session" was not found in the session'
+// Throws OutOfBoundsException with message 'The key "not in the session" was not found in the session'
 $session->get('not in the session');
 ```